 - Simply because you are a minority does not guaranty MBE certification with the federal government.

 - State programs sometimes may have slightly different definitions and meaning.

-Under the minority-owned definition, “control” means that the business owner must have at east 51% ownership or at least 51% of stock ownership if the company is owned by one or more such individuals.
+Under the minority-owned definition, “control” means that the business owner must have at least 51% ownership or at least 51% of stock ownership if the company is owned by one or more such individuals.
 The owners must be responsible for the daily management of the enterprise.

 Individual small business owners who are not presumed to be socially disadvantaged must still provide persuasive evidence, with documentation showing that they have been subjected to bias or discrimination and are economically disadvantaged.
 See more about SDB certification.